Traffic controller accreditation scheme

 Who provides traffic controller training?

-Since 1 July 2010, the approved traffic controller training course is only available through Registered Training Organisations that have approval from the Department of Transport and Main Roads to deliver the course.
+Since 1 July 2010, the approved traffic controller training course has been available only through Registered Training Organisations (RTO’s) that have approval from Transport and Main Roads to deliver the course.

-For a list of the Registered Training Organisations that have approval to deliver these courses, view the Approved Traffic Controller Training Providers list.
+For a list of the Registered Training Organisations that have approval to deliver this course, view the Approved Traffic Controller Training Providers list.

-For any questions about the courses please contact Technical Training Solutions, Department of Transport and Main Roads phone 07 3066 8672.z
+For any questions about the course please contact Technical Training Solutions, Department of Transport and Main Roads phone 07 3066 8672.z

 What if I am currently an interstate traffic controller?